djfedos/djfedos-search/README.md

 ## How to try it out quickly?

-There is a FastAPI-based web API implemented in `fapi_server.py`.
+There is a FastAPI-based web API in `fapi_server.py`.
 While running it will reply to queries.
 Run it, load a list of tokens and you can open js_web_ui/index.html in a browser and try out a demo suggestion web app.
 Also to try out the library with a decent example base of tokens in a convenient web interface you can launch `neat_pywebio_app.py`.